HyperLethalVector/ProjectEsky-UnityIntegration/README.md

 KNOWN ISSUES:
 - The relocalizer is known to be a bit finnicky, try reloading the map onto the t265
-- With unity 2020, the editor might freeze, if it does, please unplug your realsense then plug it back in (or if you're running a deck X, hold the two buttons to power cycle the t261)
+- With unity, the editor might freeze, if it does, please unplug your realsense then plug it back in (or if you're running a deck X, hold the two buttons to power cycle the t261)

 If you wish to ask questions, please join the North Star Community on Discord! https://discord.gg/fPza2G